alozy15/pdsnd_github/README.md

 Bikeshare Analysis Git Project

 ### Description
-The bikeshare project is an analysis of data related to bike sharing in three different cities, Chicago, New York , and Washington.
-The data set was analyzed and answered were returned through python programming.
+The bikeshare project is an analysis of data related to bike sharing in three different cities, Chicago, New York, and Washington.
+The data set was analyzed using Python.
+We created a user friendly program through the use of inputs and definitions.

 ### Files used
 chicago.csv